DEVOTIONALS

 MEDITATION:

-Would you say that we live in a selfish or unselfish world?
-Do you find
+Would you say we are living in a selfish or an unselfish world?
+Does

-that others are more concerned about themselves than they are about
+it seem that others are more concerned about themselves than they

 There is a key phrase from Jesus in the scriptures above:

-The disciples had given up a lot in order to participate with Jesus in His
+The disciples had sacrificed a lot to follow Jesus and participate with Him in

-but apparently Simon Peter had missed out on at least one important
+apparently, Simon Peter had missed out on at least one important factor in

 It seems that Peter understood what was involved in being on the ministry

 team of Jesus.
-Just being with Him could have given Peter a feeling of
+But, just being with Jesus might have given Peter a feeling of

 superiority around others.
-Of course he could tell others of the importance
+We assume that he could tell others about the

 We can see that after Jesus was resurrected, Peter did understand the